Saint Alban: Historicity

-Saint Alban was long regarded as a genuine martyr saint, the protomartyr of Britain, and for much of the 20th century controversy centred on the date of his martyrdom (see further 'Dating controversy', above).
-More recently, however, some researchers have taken a more sceptical view about his historicity.
+Saint Alban was long regarded as a genuine martyr saint, the protomartyr of Britain, and for much of the twentieth century controversy centred on the date of his martyrdom (see further 'Dating controversy', above).
+More recently, however, some researchers have taken a more sceptical view of his historicity.
 In the view of Robin Lane Fox, not only is St Alban's date disputable but so is his very existence.

 In 2008 the historian Ian Wood proposed that Alban was an 'invention' of Germanus of Auxerre.
 Germanus visited Britain in 429, as is known from the nearly-contemporary mention by Prosper of Aquitaine.
 His chronicle, in the entry for the year 429 (published in 433), states: